Wendy Shearer

 Executed Works of Landscape Architecture

-Wendy Shearer has a B.A. from Glendon College, York University, 1969 and a Bachelor of Landscape Architecture from the University of Guelph, 1981.
-She became a full member of the OALA in 1984.
-She has served on the Board of Directors of the Canadian Association of Heritage Professionals (formerly CAPHC) and the Alliance for Historic Landscape Preservation.
-She was co-chair of the ASLA Historic Preservation Group.
+Wendy Shearer has a B.A. from Glendon College, York University,1969 and a Bachelor of Landscape Architecture from the University of Guelph,1981.
+She became a full member of the OALA and CSLA in 1984.
+She has served on the Board of Directors of the Canadian Association of Heritage Professionals, the Alliance for Historic Landscape Preservation, the Ontario Heritage Trust and the CSLA College of Fellows.

 In 1984 she established Wendy Shearer Landscape Architect Limited and for 24 years provided landscape architecture and heritage consulting services on a wide range of projects.

-She was an adjunct professor at the University of Guelph from 1995 to 1999 and currently teaches the Cultural Landscape course at the University of Victoria in the Cultural Resource Management Program.
-She has been a frequent speaker in Canada and the United States on the topic of Cultural Landscape Preservation.
+She was an adjunct professor at the University of Guelph from 1995 to 1999 and for 10 years taught the biannual Cultural Landscapes course at the University of Victoria in the Cultural Resource Management Program.

-Throughout her professional life, she mentored many intern landscape architects and continues to be a role model in the business and practice of landscape architecture.
+Throughout her professional life, she mentored many intern landscape architects and continued to be a role model in the business and practice of landscape architecture.

 CSLA | AAPC 12 Forillon Crescent, Ottawa ON K2M 2W5